danhitchcock/nano_tipper_z/README.md

     send 0.1 xrb_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd

+To send all your Nano to xrb_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd:

+    send all xrb_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd

-There are many other commands.
+There are many other PM commands:

-    'create' - Create a new account if one does not exist 'private_key' -  (disabled) Retrieve your account private key 'new_address' - (disabled) If you feel this address was compromised, create a new account and key 'send <amount> <user/address> - Send Nano to a reddit user or an address 'receive' - Receive all pending transactions
-    'balance' - Retrieve your account balance.
-Includes both pocketed and unpocketed transactions 'minimum <amount>' - (default 0.01) Sets a minimum amount for receiving tips 'auto_receive <yes/no>' - (default 'yes') Automatically pcokets transactions 'silence <yes/no>' - (disabled, default 'no') Prevents bot from sending messages, unless specifically requested from user 'help' - Get this help message\n\n\n
+    'create' - Create a new account if one does not exist 'private_key' - (disabled) Retrieve your account private key 'new_address' - (disabled) If you feel this address was compromised, create a new account and key 'send <amount or "all"> <user/address>' - Send Nano to a reddit user or an address 'receive' - Receive all pending transactions (if autoreceive is set to 'no') 'balance' or 'address' - Retrieve your account balance.
+Includes both pocketed and unpocketed transactions 'minimum <amount>' - (default 0.0001) Sets a minimum amount for receiving tips 'auto_receive <yes/no>' - (default 'yes') Automatically pockets transactions.
+Checks every 12 seconds 'silence <yes/no>' - (disabled, default 'no') stops uncommanded notifications from the bot 'history' - (disabled) Grabs the last 20 records of your account history 'help' - Get this help message\n